Zoom! Same Day Teeth Whitening

-Teeth whitening is the process of colouring or lightening the shade of your teeth without removing any of actual tooth itself.
-This is typically done with a whitening gem which is applied during the whitening treatment.
-The results speak for themselves with many satisfied customers brimming happy white smiles as a result.
+Teeth whitening is the process of colouring or lightening the shade of your teeth without removing any of the actual tooth itself.
+This is typically done with a whitening gel which is applied during the whitening treatment.
+The results we achieve for patients with teeth whitening in Hamilton, NZ - speak for themselves.
+We’ve had many satisfied customers from our teeth whitening services who leave brimming with happy white smiles as a result.

 Are all teeth suitable for whitening?

-Tooth whitening may be done on live teeth and teeth that have had root canal treatment.
-Before having your teeth whitened, the Hamilton dentist will check to make sure your teeth are suitable to be treated.
+Whitening may be done on live teeth and teeth that have had root canal treatment.
+Before having your teeth whitened, our dentists will check to make sure your teeth are suitable to be treated.
 Tooth whitening may make your old fillings or crowns look darker after treatment, so it is very important to be checked and advised of this before you proceed.

 How do we whiten your teeth?

 Sometimes people will experience increased tooth and gum sensitivity during treatment, which goes away shortly after stopping the treatment.
-We recommend starting fluoride gel treatment 2 weeks before (available in the clinic) and taking a panadol 1 hour before to decrease sensitivity.
+We recommend starting fluoride gel treatment two weeks before (available at the Centre) and taking a panadol an hour before to decrease sensitivity.

 Can teeth with root fillings be whitened?

 Yes, root-filled teeth are treated by placing bleach inside the tooth.
 A protective rubber shield is placed over the tooth, and the tooth is partly opened into where the root filling has been placed.
 The inside is cleaned and a bleaching material is placed inside.
 The tooth is temporarily resealed and left 7 – 10 days.
 Sometimes two or three applications may be necessary.